 - Tobii eye tracking built in

 Like many other gaming-focussed monitors, the Acer Predator Z301Ct uses a VA panel, which means lots of contrast and saturated colours.
 Of course, that also means colour accuracy isn’t the best, and the 2560 x 1080 resolution isn’t the sharpest either.
-But with that said, the sacrifice in pixels is well worth it to get all the other features this monitor offers, especially if you’re into high framerate FPS style games.
+But with that said, the sacrifice in pixels is well worth it to get all the other features this monitor offers for $799 or $719, especially if you’re into high framerate FPS style games.

 Starting with the basics, the 29.5-inch ultrawide Predator has a 4ms response time and impressive 200Hz refresh rate.
 That means the sky is virtually the limit in regards to high frame rates if your PC supports them.
 Our test PC runs a GTX 1060 with an Intel Core i5 processor and SSD for game play.
 With this, and games running at the full 2560x1080 resolution with maximum rendering quality enabled, the monitor ran consistently - almost flawlessly - at 60fps.

 The games we played were limited to 60fps as the highest frame rate, but our experience suggests this monitor is more than capable of going well over that.
 It sticks like glue to 60fps the entire time we played, except for literally two times it dropped to 57fps for a split second.
 With Nvidia Gsync built in, that also meant a really clean, stutter and aliasing-free experience.